maban/styleguides/_resourcearticle/README.md

 An optional short description of the article goes here
 ```

-The bit sandwiched between the --- is called YAML front matter and this takes the links and inserts the author's name into the template.
+The text sandwiched between the --- --- is called "YAML front matter" and this takes the data and inserts it all into the template.
 The bit after that is the actual content.

-**Do not add any links to the content** because the whole thing is wrapped in a link tag.
+**Do not add any links to the content** because the whole thing is wrapped in a link tag, so adding another link will stop it working.

 ## Example

+Here's an example of an article I've added to the _resourcearticle folder:

 ```
 ---